Federated Anonymous Blocklisting across Service Providers and its Application to Group Messaging: Federated Anonymous Blocklisting

 \subsubsection{Blocklistability}

-The Blocklistability security property states that a successful authentication can only be generated by a registered user that is not blocklisted neither in the target realm nor in any of its trusted realms.
-Thus, this property also considers authentication attempts by unregistered users, which is sometimes referred as \textit{mis-authentication resistance} \cite{blac}.
+The Blocklistability property states that a successful authentication can only be generated by a registered user that is not blocklisted neither in the target realm nor in any of its trusted realms.
+Thus, this property also considers authentication attempts by unregistered users.

-The security game is shown in Algorithm~\ref{alg:bl}, and it unfolds as follows: the Challenger initialises the environment and allows the adversary to execute arbitrary queries.
+The security game is shown in Figure~\ref{alg:bl}, and it unfolds as follows: the Challenger initialises the environment and allows the adversary to execute arbitrary queries.
 Eventually, the adversary outputs a target realm, a set of trusted realms, and an authentication attempt.
-The adversary wins if said authentication attempt is valid but all created users are banned on either the target realm or on at least one of the trusted realms.
+The adversary wins if said authentication attempt is valid but all created users are blocked on either the target realm or on at least one of the trusted realms.

 We define $A$'s advantage in breaking Blocklistability as

 \begin{definition} A FAB scheme provides Blocklistability if for all efficient adversaries $A$, $\mathsf{Adv}^{BL}_A(\lambda)$ is negligible. \end{definition}